TayLuo/Creating-LVM-Disk-Space/README.md

 After create a VM, please add an additional disk so we can work on this lagb.
 Here is a [link](https://cloud.google.com/compute/docs/disks/add-persistent-disk) help you to create a disk for you to use.

+Here are the following steps:

+1. Run the "lsblk" command, the new disk should appear as /dev/sdb (or another name depending on your configuration)

+		lsblk

 1. Install required Packages